John C. Cheeks Sues Powerball – The Battle for Unclaimed Millions

 A Man Sues Powerball for Unpaid Ticket

-John Cheeks’ Hope Dashed
+John C. Cheeks’ Hope Dashed

 Buy one Powerball ticket and get one for free 🎁

 However, when Cheeks presented his ticket to the Office of Lottery and Gaming (OLG), his euphoria turned to disbelief.
 The OLG denied his claim, leaving him stunned.
 One of the claims agents coldly advised him to toss the ticket in the trash.
-But Cheeks clung to hope.
+But John C. Cheeks clung to hope.
 He sought legal counsel, determined to fight for what he believed was rightfully his.

 John Cheeks Sues Powerball